letelumiere/letelumiere/README.md

 **letelumiere/letelumiere** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 <!--
-여기에 썸네일 입력
+여기에 썸네일을 입력

-Tech Skill

-java Springboot MySQL MongoDB

-Github

-VSCode AWS

 I hate portal.

--- project --
+-- project & position --

 SquadMania 2022.6 -- undefined
 Twitter Reverse 2022.12 -- work in progress

-hit 조회수

 -- contact --
 letelumiere@gmail.com